How to Whitewash a Brick Fireplace (Design Ideas)

 Step 1.
 Preparing all the materials and the brick fireplace.

 Prepare all the materials you need and the surrounding area of the fireplace.
 Lay down newspapers or garbage bags around the floor so you can catch any spills and prevent your flooring material from getting damaged.
-Wear the necessary protective gears before handling lime
+Wear the necessary protective gear before handling lime

 Step 2.
 Thorough cleaning of the brick fireplace